tezos-commons/baseDAO/docs/specification.md

   // ^ The total supply of governance tokens used in the computation of
   // of new quorum threshold value at each stage.

-  ; proposal_flush_time : seconds
+  ; proposal_flush_level : blocks
-  // ^ Determine the minimum amount of seconds after the proposal is proposed
+  // ^ Determine the minimum amount of blocks after the proposal is proposed
   // to allow it to be `flushed`.
   // Has to be bigger than `period * 2`
-  ; proposal_expired_time : seconds
+  ; proposal_expired_level : blocks
-  // ^ Determine the minimum amount of seconds after the proposal is proposed
+  // ^ Determine the minimum amount of blocks after the proposal is proposed
   // to be considered as expired.
-  // Has to be bigger than `proposal_flush_time`
+  // Has to be bigger than `proposal_flush_level`

   ; custom_entrypoints : custom_entrypoints
   // ^ Packed arbitrary lambdas associated to a name for custom execution.